-Turn on the evening news and you’ll find slander, dishonesty and filth coming from the mouths of our current and future leaders.
+Scroll through any news app and you’ll find slander, dishonesty and filth coming from the mouths of our current and future leaders.
 Take a look at the role models your children look up to and you’ll quickly notice patterns of loose standards, unrealistic expectations and unworthy pursuits.
-When your co-worker does something that violates your personal code of right vs. wrong, you feel compelled to remain silent because of the pressure of office politics.
+When your co-worker does something that violates your personal code of right versus wrong, you feel compelled to remain silent because of the pressure of office politics.

 All this leaves you asking: Is success even possible in today’s world without sacrificing integrity or morals?

-If you’ve ever felt the pressure of knowing in your heart what was right, but felt unable to stand up for what you believe… If you’ve ever had the desire to discover a better, more wholesome approach to success, without having to sacrifice your integrity to do it… If you’ve ever wanted a mentor who could guide you along a more humble path to personal and professional achievement… Coach John Wooden is a great example of all of these.
+Have you ever felt the pressure of knowing what was right but felt unable to stand up for what you believe?
+Have you ever had the desire to discover a better, more wholesome approach to success without having to sacrifice your integrity to do it?
+Have you ever wanted a mentor who could guide you along a more humble path to personal and professional achievement?
+Coach John Wooden, who led the UCLA men’s basketball team to 10 national championships, had answers to all of these quandaries.

-Discover a framework responsible for building championship journeys, not just on the basketball court where Coach Wooden and his teams set numerous records, but in the game of life.
+Discover a framework responsible for building championship journeys—not just on the basketball court, where Wooden and his teams set numerous records, but in the game of life.

-Sports legends like Kareem Abdul-Jabbar, Bobby Bowden, Joe Torre, Bill Walton, Dick Vitale, and others called Coach Wooden their teacher, mentor and friend.
+Sports legends such as Kareem Abdul-Jabbar, Bobby Bowden, Joe Torre, Bill Walton, Dick Vitale and others called Wooden their teacher, mentor and friend.
 But even they knew his legacy as a teacher wasn’t limited to basketball or athletics.

-Coach Wooden taught what he called a Pyramid of Success, a road map for individual and team excellence you can use to set goals, take action, overcome obstacles and achieve more in life.
-The Pyramid of Success was the core of Coach Wooden’s Framework and success philosophy he taught for more than 50 years.
+Wooden taught what he called the Pyramid of Success, a road map for individual and team excellence you can use to set goals, take action, overcome obstacles and achieve more in life.
+The Pyramid of Success was the core of the framework and success philosophy Wooden taught for more than 50 years.